pderichs/kalkulator/README.md

 > This is by no means bug free and / or production ready - **USE AT YOUR OWN RISK**.

 I have implemented a similar application in C before ("simplecalc"), but for usability reasons I wanted to create a GUI application now.
-There are of course much more advanced and more sophisticated spread sheet applications out there - this has just been implemented for learning purpose and fun :)
+There are of course much more advanced and more sophisticated spreadsheet applications out there - this has just been implemented for learning purpose and fun :)

 ## How does it work?